 Are you looking for a way to add to your home office decor?
-Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.
+Follow our steps to turn your ugly file cabinet into a funky and refreshed piece.

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.

-Our dining room turned home office is definitely made up of DIY projects that created our eclectic and fun office.
-First, we redid a large metal tanker desk in such a unique way that anything else we added to our office, definitely had to be FUN!
-This easy DIY file cabinet makeover was for sure that.
+Our dining room turned home office is filled with DIY projects that have resulted in an eclectic and fun workspace.
+First, we redid a large metal tanker desk in such a unique way that anything else we added to our office, definitely had to be fun.
+And giving this old cabinet a new life definitely accomplished that.

 - Simply repaint the file cabinet using chalk paint, DIY chalk paint or spray paint.